Letters from War (film)

-Letters from War (Cartas da Guerra) is a 2016 Portuguese drama film directed by Ivo M. Ferreira and based on the epistolary novel D'este viver aqui neste papel descripto by António Lobo Antunes.
+Letters from War (Cartas da Guerra) is a 2016 Portuguese drama film directed by Ivo M. Ferreira and based on the letter collection D'este viver aqui neste papel descripto by António Lobo Antunes.
 It was selected to compete for the Golden Bear at the 66th Berlin International Film Festival, where it had its world premiere.
 It was selected as the Portuguese entry for the Best Foreign Language Film at the 89th Academy Awards but it was not nominated.